Image: Makoto Aida pictured with his work, The Non-Thinker, 2012. FRP, etc, 313 x 181 x 150 cm. ©Aida Makoto. Courtesy Mizuma Art Gallery.

 MAI am most used to painting because I originally studied oil painting though I don't think I had a particularly unique touch, especially when I was young.
 Now I think that it is more about taking a concept and knowing that I can use video or installation or writing to express it.
 Actually I see myself more as a writer.

-On the subject of scale, in Japan contemporary art museums have huge spaces with high ceilings so we have many opportunities to create large works.
-Artists have always been tempted to do something monumental, it is like wanting to build a pyramid.
+On the subject of scale, in Japan, contemporary art museums have huge spaces with high ceilings so we have many opportunities to create large works.
+Artists are always tempted to create something monumental—it is like wanting to build a pyramid.
 I am attracted to the gap between that and individual smaller works.

-I have worked with some very big works like my painting of salaryman [Ash Color Mountains, 2009–2011], which was big.
-Now that I am middle-aged I think this is the time when I can go out and do big things even if they are bad.
+I have worked with some very big works like my painting of salarymen (Ash Color Mountains, 2009–2011), which was big.
+Now that I am middle-aged, I think this is the time when I can go out and do big things even if they might be bad.
 It is not about bravery but more about energy.
-Originally I thought you should never work on anything bigger than yourself but now is the time to challenge myself so I want to spend more time on these large-scale works.
+Originally I thought you should never work on anything bigger than yourself, but now is the time to challenge myself, so I want to spend more time on these large-scale works.
 Later on when I am not so strong or powerful I will come back to my own scale.

-Anna Dickie: Accompanying your 2012 retrospective [at Tokyo's Mori Art Museum] was a manifesto, 'How to Become the World's Greatest Artist'.
+ADAccompanying your 2012 retrospective at Tokyo's Mori Art Museum was a manifesto, titled 'How to Become the World's Greatest Artist'.
 In it, you said 'Never repeat the same—or even similar—thing twice.'
 While the manifesto was not intended to be serious, the range of your work in fact suggests this is a self-imposed rule you possibly are governed by?

-Originally the manifesto was of course meant to be a joke.
+MAOriginally the manifesto was meant to be a joke.
 If you follow that advice, you probably will fail as an artist; artists tend to succeed if they continually do 'about' the same thing.

 I have ADHD, and am very active.
 I cannot keep on doing the same thing.
 I have to keep on doing different things.